-An "Approved Animal" is a Service Animal or Assistance Animal that has been approved as a reasonable accommodation under this policy.
+An "Approved Animal" is a Service Animal or Assistance Animal that has been approved by The Office of Accommodation as a reasonable accommodation under this policy.

 D. OWNER

 The "Owner' is the student or other covered person who has requested the accommodation and has received approval to bring the "approved animal" on campus.